 Vulnerability is a key to good hiring.
 It is a key to great Leadership as well.

 My workers know a key value for our company is Transparency which is deep vulnerability.
-So no surprise that this search turned up quite a bit.

 For us to be great at finding great hires, we have to be experts on transparency (yes, vulnerability).

 So, I was at the GLS Summit a while back in Shanghai.
 It is a fire hose of good thinking on leadership.

 Being a guy who really focuses on deeper vulnerability, I was impressed by what she said and surprised that I had never heard of her or these TED Talks, I guess I do not get out enough.

 I never used the word shame in those blogs though, so that is a new insight for me.

 We should hire people who are comfortable with their own skin.